 Best with thin cuts of meat or ground meats.
-Add chopped veggies like carrots, bell peppers, mushrooms, or asparagus.
-Start by preheating a 12-inch skillet over medium heat for 5 minutes, add 1 TB oil and protein, cooking until browned on one side, flipping and repeating until cooked throughout.
+Add chopped veggies such as carrots, peppers, mushrooms, or asparagus.
+Start by preheating a 12-inch skillet over medium heat for 5 minutes, add 1 tablespoon of oil and protein, cooking until browned on one side, flipping and repeating until cooked throughout.
 Remove protein, add more oil (if needed) and veggies.
 Sauté until fork tender.
 Top with fresh herbs.

-- Shrimp with snow peas, carrots, scallions, basil & tamari
+- Shrimp with snow peas, carrots, scallions, basil and tamari

-- Ground beef medley with chopped asparagus & red pepper
+- Ground beef medley with chopped asparagus and red pepper

-- Pork chops with mushrooms, onions & kale
+- Pork chops with mushrooms, onions and kale

 Under the Broiler

-Best for thin cuts of meats, poultry or seafood like salmon fillets, chicken tenderloins or skirt steak.
-Perfect for veggies like asparagus, bell pepper slices, tomato slices, small mushrooms or sliced portobello.
-Start by preheating the broiler for 5 minutes.
+Best for thin cuts of meats, poultry or seafood such as salmon fillets, chicken tenderloins or skirt steak.
+Perfect for veggies such as asparagus, peppers, tomatoes, small mushrooms or sliced portobello.
+Start by preheating the broiler.
 Spread desired protein on an oven-proof rimmed baking sheet.
 Broil foods for about 3-6 minutes per side, depending on thickness.

-- Chicken tenderloins with red peppers & broccolini
+- Chicken tenders with red peppers and broccolini

-- Portobello mushroom pizzas with tomatoes, cheese & olives
+- Portobello mushroom pizzas with tomatoes, cheese and olives

-Look for natural, organic chicken with minimal ingredients.
-Enjoy with salads, raw veggies or leftover vegetables from last night’s dinner.
+Look for organic chicken with minimal ingredients.
+Enjoy with salads or veggies.

-- Chicken spinach salad with avocado & grapefruit
+- Chicken spinach salad with avocado and grapefruit

-- Chicken with carrots, red peppers, hummus & olives
+- Chicken with carrots, carrots, cucumber, red peppers, hummus and olives

 Fresh salads are great with cooked or leftover meats, poultry, fish or seafood.

-- Turkey salad with spinach, bacon, tomato & avocado
+- Turkey salad with spinach, bacon, tomato and avocado

-- Canned tuna salad with green beans, red potatoes & tomatoes
+- Canned sardine salad with green beans, red potatoes and tomatoes

-- Sliced roast beef with arugula, red bell peppers & raw milk cheese
+- Sliced roast beef with arugula salad, red bell peppers and raw milk cheese

 Slow Cooker or Crock Pot

-Best for thick or tough cuts of meat like pork shoulder, beef chuck roast, or chicken thighs.
-Surround the meat with firm veggies like carrots, potatoes, rutabagas, or parsnips.
-Add enough chicken broth, water or other liquid to cover the ingredients 2/3 the way up.
-Stir in tender veggies like kale, spinach or collards during the last 10 minutes of cooking.
-Top with fresh herbs.
+Best for thick or tough cuts of meat such as pork shoulder, beef roast, or chicken thighs.
+Surround the meat with firm veggies such as carrots or potatoes.
+Add enough broth or other liquid to cover the ingredients 2/3 the way up.
+Stir in tender veggies such as kale during the last 10 minutes of cooking.

-- Pulled pork tacos with tomato salsa & guacamole
+- Pulled pork tacos with red cabbage and creme fraiche

-- Beef stew with carrots, mushrooms, onions & kale
+- Beef stew with carrots, mushrooms, onions and kale

-- Goat shoulder roast with sweet potatoes & spinach
+- Goat shoulder roast with sweet potatoes and spinach